AresSC2/ares-sc2-bot-template/README.md

 ## Installing Poetry on Linux

-To get Poetry in Linux to run some Linux distros you may need to perform the following
+To get Poetry to run on some Linux distros you may need to perform the following

 ```bash
 python3 --version